Until I Die Again

 ~Soul Change Novel #1 – Romantic Suspense with a touch of Magical Realism~

 She had to lose everything—even her life—to find out where her heart truly belonged.

 It only takes a second—a second filled with the scream of twisting metal, shattering glass and her own terrified cry—and Chris Copestakes’ young life is ending before it really began.

 Then, against all odds, Chris wakes up in the hospital and discovers she’s been given a second chance.
-But there’s a catch.
+Only there’s a catch.
 She’s been returned to earth in the body of another woman—Hallie DiBarto, the selfish, dazzlingly beautiful socialite wife of a wealthy California resort-owner.

 Suddenly, Chris is thrust into an unfamiliar world of glittering prestige and angry secrets.
 As she struggles to hid her identity and make a new life for herself, she learns the terrible truth about Hallie DiBarto.
-And when she finds herself falling for Jamie DiBarto-a man both husband and stranger-she discovers that miracles really can happen.
+And when she finds herself falling for Jamie DiBarto, a man both husband and stranger, she discovers that miracles really can happen.